Dictionary » Positive Words » Outcome – Meaning, Definition, Synonyms and Antonyms

-The word ‘Outcome’ (Noun) refers to the final result, consequence, or effect of an action, event, or situation.
+The word ‘Outcome’ (noun) refers to the final result or consequence of an action, event, or situation.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Outcome’ correctly in sentences.

 Outcome Explained in Depth